 The Supreme Court of Illinois Minimum Continuing Legal Education (MCLE) Board website provides detailed MCLE information for attorneys licensed in Illinois, as well as expanded information for CLE course providers.

-In September 2005, the Supreme Court of Illinois established minimum continuing legal education (MCLE) requirements for Illinois attorneys under Supreme Court Rules 790-798.
-The Court also created the MCLE Board of the Supreme Court of Illinois to administer the MCLE program, and the Commission on Professionalism to address issues of professionalism.
+In 2005 the Supreme Court of Illinois adopted MCLE requirements with Supreme Court Rules 790-798.
+The Court created the MCLE Board of the Supreme Court of Illinois to administer the MCLE program and the Commission on Professionalism to address issues of professionalism.

 |First Letter of Last Name||Reporting Period|